CSWhite324/B351-Project/README.md

 This is where all the real fun happens.

-The contents of this code include:
+The contents of the Node.py file include:
 - node class
+The contents of the Astar.py file include:
 - constant variables
 - euclidean distance function
 - heuristic function